 During the year, the annual management charge (AMC), paid to the Manager, was taken to the capital of the Fund.
-The AMC is based on a fixed percentage of the value of the Fund and was 0.60% plus VAT during the year.
+The AMC is based on a fixed percentage of the value of the Fund and was 0.60% p.a. plus VAT during the year.

-The Fund received AMC rebates credited to the capital of the Fund for its holdings during the year in the COIF Charities Property Fund.
-The Fund also received AMC rebates credited to the revenue of the Fund received a management fee rebate credited to the revenue of the Fund for its deposits in the COIF Charities Deposit Fund where AMC is charged to revenue.
+The Fund received AMC rebates credited to the capital of the Fund for its holdings during the year in the COIF Charities Property Fund and COIF Charities Global Equity Income Fund.
+The Fund also received AMC rebates credited to the revenue of the Fund for its deposits in the COIF Charities Deposit Fund, where the AMC is charged to revenue.

 On a daily basis, the value of the Fund at the end of the previous day is taken to calculate the AMC due.
-This Manager charges an AMC for the provision of managing investments.
+The Manager charges an AMC for the provision of managing investments.
 From 1 October 2019, the Manager ceased charging the fee for ethical and stewardship services.

-The depositary fee, audit, legal, safe custody fees and transaction charges and insurance fees are charged separately to the revenue of the Fund before distribution.
+The depositary fee, audit fee, legal fees, safe custody fees and transaction charges, insurance fees and other fees are charged separately to the revenue of the Fund before distribution.